Blenda Gay

-Blenda Glen Gay (November 22, 1950 – December 20, 1976) was a defensive end in the National Football League (NFL).
-He played three seasons in the NFL for the San Diego Chargers and Philadelphia Eagles and is notable for his 1976 murder by his wife Roxanne.
+Blenda Glen Gay (November 22, 1950 – December 20, 1976) was an American professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Fayetteville State Broncos.
+Gay played three seasons in the NFL for the San Diego Chargers and Philadelphia Eagles.
+He was killed by his wife in 1976.

 Biography

 Blenda Gay attended H. B. Sugg High School in Farmville, North Carolina.
 After high school, he attended Fayetteville State University in Fayetteville, North Carolina.
 There he started on the football team winning all-CIAA and Division II All-American.

-Gay was drafted in the 1973 NFL supplemental draft by the Oakland Raiders but was cut in training camp.
+Gay was selected in the 1973 NFL supplemental draft by the Oakland Raiders but was cut in training camp.
 He was picked up in 1974 by the San Diego Chargers and saw action in two games.
 He had also played for a semi-pro football team called the Model City Diplomats for $75 per game.

 In 1975, Gay was signed by the Philadelphia Eagles where he became a regular fixture on the defensive line for two seasons.
 Gay played in every regular season game for the Eagles in both 1975 and 1976.